 Arrival in Chengdu.
-Transfer to comfortable hotel.
+Transfer to a comfortable hotel.
 Welcome dinner.

 We have ranked this expedition in the “INTERMEDIATE-DIFFICULT” category.
 This means accessibility is relatively low, altitude is moderate to high (2500 – 4500 meters) and there are no real technical trails or exposed terrain.
 All of the expeditions in this category are suitable for outdoor lovers with hiking experience, if they have a strong physique, have some altitude experience and do not suffer from obesity or high blood pressure.
 We will provide very detailed information about all the distances and how to deal with the thin air.
 We travel with a small group, so we can still give a very customized service.
 We will use an expedition-style approach so that we can practice Lu Jong yoga at the campsites.
 We are able to organize shorter more challenging excursions from the campsites for the more experienced members of the group.